 The Level of Service analysis process involved assembly of a detailed inventory of public physical parks and recreation assets available for use by the Amherst community.
 This asset inventory was created to serve the Town in a number of ways, as it can be used for a wide variety of planning and operations tasks such as asset management as well as future strategic master plans.
 The assets inventory currently includes public parks, recreation, and trail facilities managed by the Youth and Recreation Department and the Highway Department, Parks Division.
+In addition to town-managed sites, there are an additional 2,195 acres of open space in Amherst that provide the public with access to nature and outdoor recreation opportunities.

-Parks and Recreation Inventory Highlights

-1,230 acre town parks and recreation system

-64 parks and recreation facilities

-Well maintained, but aging amenities Diverse facilities and recreaiton opportunities

-Targeted improvements would enhance user experiences
+Parks and Recreation Inventory Highlights 1,230 acre town parks and recreation system 64 parks and recreation facilities Well maintained, but aging amenities Diverse facilities and recreaiton opportunities Targeted improvements would enhance user experiences